Fight like a Woman: Domestic Violence and Female Judges in Brazil: Institutional Details, Data Description, and Summary Statistics

 We also use the full sentence text and the list of each case's main events to construct intermediate judicial outcomes.
 We measure case processing time, number of words in the final ruling, number of scheduled hearings, number of judicial orders, and number of judicial decisions.

-Moreover, we collect information on three types of outcomes that may occur after the Trial Judge's ruling.
-First, we measure whether the case was analyzed by the Appeals Court.
-This event happens if either the defense attorney or the district attorney disagrees with the Trial Judge's ruling and appeals to a panel of three senior judges.
-Second, using the classification algorithm proposed by \cite{possebom_crime_2023}, we analyze the full text of the Appeals Court's ruling to measure whether the Trial Judge's ruling was reversed or not.\footnote{See Appendix \ref{AppDetailsCrimeData} for a detailed explanation of our data-construction process and algorithm's training.} Third, we observe whether the defendant recidivated after their final sentence's date and the type of the new criminal offense.
+{ Moreover, we collect information on three types of outcomes that may occur after the Trial Judge's ruling.
+First, we measure whether the case was analyzed by the Appeals Court.} Second, using the classification algorithm proposed by \cite{possebom_crime_2023}, we analyze the full text of the Appeals Court's ruling to measure whether the Trial Judge's ruling was reversed or not.\footnote{See Appendix \ref{AppDetailsCrimeData} for a detailed explanation of our data-construction process and algorithm's training.} Third, we observe whether the defendant recidivated after their final sentence's date and the type of the new criminal offense.
 To measure recidivism, we check whether the defendant's name appears in any criminal case within two years after the final sentence date.\footnote{See Appendix \ref{AppDetailsCrimeData} for a detailed explanation of our data-construction process.}

 Furthermore, the district attorney's office defines each case's primary and secondary crime type prior to judge assignment.
 We construct three samples based on this classification.